AdithyaHari22/NBA-shot-success-prediction/README.md

 # NBA Shot Success Prediction

 This repository contains a project that predicts NBA shot success using advanced shot metrics.
-The project leverages several machine learning models (Logistic Regression, SVM, Artificial Neural Networks, XGBoost, and LightGBM) to analyze and predict the likelihood of a successful shot based on contextual game factors and engineered features.
+The project leverages several machine learning models (Logistic Regression, SVM) to analyze and predict the likelihood of a successful shot based on contextual game factors and engineered features.

 ## Table of Contents